 The tomb is one of the most imposing burial monuments of all times and the most brilliant building of Mycenaean architecture during its heyday.
 Built between 1350 BC and 1250 BC, it consists of dromos (passage), stomion (entrance), tholos (vaulted chamber), and a small side chamber.

 A Road Carved into Rock

-A road which is carved into the rock, 36 meters long and 6 meters wide, leads to the entrance of the tomb which is 5.40 meters high.
+A road is carved into the rock, 36 meters long and 6 meters wide, leads to the entrance of the tomb which is 5.40 meters high.
 It was closed with a double door, as can be seen from the notches kept in the threshold. Ιn order to place the huge boulders, the ancient architects made a ramp, which was removed after the end of the work.
 The material of the boulders is almond stone, and they are carefully sawn and well-matched.

 The monumental façade was decorated with a variety of materials.
 Parts of the sculptural decoration are in the British Museum, London, and the National Archaeological Museum, Athens.

 On the inner surface of the grave, the Myceneans carved the curvature of the tomb.
-The tholos constantly narrows upwards, to end at the top in a small opening.
+The tholos constantly narrow upwards, to end at the top in a small opening.
 The dome, with a diameter of 14.60 m and a height of 33.50 m, is built via 33 horizontal rings.